 Sample collection for the C-GULL Study is optional.
-If you decide not to give a blood or saliva sample you can still take part.
-If you do provide a sample, it will be collected specifically for the study.
-In general, there will be no tests performed on your sample immediately.
-It will be stored so that in the future researchers will be able to look into the link between early-life and later poor health to better understand the factors that can improve the lives and health outcomes of the children (and their families) within our city.
+You can choose which samples you would and would not like to give.
+Any samples you do give will be collected specifically for the study.
+For most of the samples you provide, there will be no tests performed immediately.
+They will be stored so that in the future researchers will be able to use them to better understand the link between early-life and later poor health.
+We will use some of the breast milk and poo samples you and your baby provide straight away.
+We will use these samples to look at the bacteria that live in the gut and the nutrients in milk to find out more about the role they play in brain development and mental health.

-Your sample will be coded and stored separately to any personal details (name, date of birth, contact details etc.) you provide to us.
-We will make sure your sample is handled properly and ethically and stored securely throughout the course of the study.
-Samples will be stored in a facility licensed under the Human Tissue act 2004 (England and Wales).
+All samples will be coded and stored separately to any personal details (name, date of birth, contact details etc.) you provide to us.
+We will make sure your samples are handled properly and ethically and stored securely throughout the course of the study.